maidsafe/self_encryption/README.md

 [libsodium](https://github.com/jedisct1/libsodium) is a native dependency, and can be installed by following the instructions [for Windows](https://github.com/maidsafe/QA/blob/master/Documentation/Install%20libsodium%20for%20Windows.md) or [for OS X and Linux](https://github.com/maidsafe/QA/blob/master/Documentation/Install%20libsodium%20for%20OS%20X%20or%20Linux.md).

-## Todo Items

-- [ ] Allow any size file
-    - [ ] Replace sequencer with new struct and use BufferedStream to offload to disk (MemoryMapped file)
-    - [ ] Clean up any cache chunks when disk space is low (start + now < 90%)
-    - [ ] Store intermediate chunks when disk space is low (start + now < 90%)
-- [ ] Add another functor to constructor to allow storage query for chunks (not get)
-- [ ] Check for first last middle chunks on net and presume file stored
-- [ ] Uncomment benchmark tests read methods (require bench in beta channel or stabilised first)

 ## Video of the process
 [self_encryption process and use case video](https://www.youtube.com/watch?v=Jnvwv4z17b4)